 Pain and swelling

 After an injection, cortisone can crystalize inside your body.
 This will intensify your pain signals – big time.
-Fortunately, this is a transient phenomenon.
-It will typically last just a few days.
+Fortunately, this will typically last just a few days.
 Should it happen to you, grab an ice pack and sit on the couch!

 Months after your cortisone injection, you may notice that the skin surrounding the injection site is a different shade than your surrounding skin.
-This phenomenon is known as hypopigmentation.
-It has been noted to occur after cortisone injections.
+This is called hypopigmentation and can occur after cortisone injections.
 (5)

 While not harmful or painful, the condition can be permanent.
 The darker your skin tone the more likely hypopigmentation is to occur.
 Rough estimates suggest this to occur in 1-4% of patients.
 (6)

-If you noticed depression or divot surrounding your tissue that was injected, that’s due to fat cell atrophy.
-If the fat cells underneath your skin disappear, the skin and tissue will look to fall in on itself.
+If you noticed depression or divot surrounding the injection site, that’s due to fat cell atrophy.
+If the fat cells underneath your skin disappear, the skin and tissue will appear to fall in on themselves.
 The cells will regenerate but it can take upwards of 2-3 years.
 (7)

 Be absolutely certain your physician is not injecting cortisone into your tendons.
 Cortisone weakens tendons making them more prone to tearing.
-(8) Ideally, cortisone is not even injected nearby tendons.
+(8) Ideally, cortisone should not be injected anywhere near tendons.

 Should your injection need to take place in close proximity to a tendon, ensure you rest the affected joint for a few days following the procedure.
-No heavy lifting or athletic endeavors are recommended.
+No heavy lifting or exercise are recommended.

-Cortisone is a catabolic hormone.
-Meaning it breaks down tissues.
+Cortisone is a catabolic hormone which means it breaks down tissues.
 This includes cartilage.
 One study found that cortisone injections in the knee caused more than 0.1cm of cartilage loss (that’s a lot!).
 (9)

 FYI, cartilage loss is what occurs in osteoarthritis.
 Meaning continued cortisone injections into joint spaces will cause long-term, irreversible, degenerative changes.
 No bueno.

-Allergic reactions won’t occur to cortisone itself.
+You won’t have an allergic reaction to cortisone itself.
 But allergic reactions can occur in response to the local analgesic used before a cortisone injection.
 If you’ve reacted to anesthetics before, make sure your doctor knows about it!

-To be clear, sex-related side effects are rare.
-But they have been recorded.
-They tend to only occur in women.
+To be clear, sex-related side effects are rare and tend to only occur in women.
 Sex-related side effects include irregular menstruation, disturbances in lactation, and excess hair growth.
 (10)

-Can cortisone shots make you tired? – final thoughts
+Can cortisone injections make you tired? – final thoughts

 Cortisone shots can be a ridiculously fast and effective means to relieve chronic pain.
 I’m not at all against the use of cortisone.
 But I take a strong stand against the uninformed use of cortisone – and any hormone.